JohnnyHendriks/TestAdapter_Catch2/README.md

 ## Documentation

-For documentation on the **Test Adapter for Catch2** see the followng links.
+For documentation on the **Test Adapter for Catch2** see the following links.

 - [Overview](Docs/Readme.md)
 - [Capabilities](Docs/Capabilities.md)